mkhmik004/AWS-Cloud-projects/S3-Static-Site-Hosting/README.md

 ## Architecture Overview

 The solution uses two S3 buckets in different AWS regions:
-- **Primary Bucket (US East - N. Virginia):** Hosts the static website files.
+- **Primary Bucket in Region 1 (US East - N. Virginia):** Hosts the static website files.
-- **Secondary Bucket (Different Region):** Receives replicated objects from the primary bucket via CRR to ensure enhanced durability and disaster recovery.
+- **Secondary Bucket in region 2(af-south-1.):** Receives replicated objects from the primary bucket via CRR to ensure enhanced durability and disaster recovery.

-You can view the architecture diagram below (located in the same repository as `s3_static_site.svg`):
+You can view the architecture diagram below :

 ![Architecture Diagram](s3_static_site.drawio.svg)